JunHuaBai96/ThermoQ/README.md

 2. Using the GUI:
    - Click "Browse" to select your input file
-   - Choose an output file location
    - Select the desired calculation type (QΣbin, Qture, or Qmult)
    - Click "Calculate" to process the data
+   - Use "Show Results" to view the calculation results

 ## Documentation
 The application provides a graphical interface with the following components:
 - Input File Selection: Choose your source data file
-- Output File Selection: Specify where to save the results
 - Calculation Options: Select between QΣbin, Qture, and Qmult calculations
 - Calculate Button: Process the data using selected options
+- Show Results Button: Display calculation results and analysis

 ## Contributing
 We welcome contributions to ThermoQ!
 Please feel free to submit issues and pull requests.